SunSpec / Sandia DER Cybersecurity Work Group

 Technical Standards Influencing Our Work

-Some of the international standards we may reference or influence include those published by the Institute of Electrical and Electronics Engineers (IEEE), International Electrotechnical Committee (IEC), Internet Engineering Task Force (IETF), American National Standards Institute (ANSI), the International Standards Organization (ISO), National Institute of Standards and Technology (NIST) Internal/Interagency Reports (NISTIR), North American Electric Reliability Corporation (NERC), CIGRE (International Council on Large Electric Systems) Reports, Federal Information Processing Standard (FIPS), Department of Homeland Security (DHS) Industrial Control Systems Cyber Emergency Response Team (ICS-CERT), and the Information Security Forum (ISF).
+We may influence standards published by the Institute of Electrical and Electronics Engineers (IEEE), International Electrotechnical Committee (IEC), Internet Engineering Task Force (IETF), American National Standards Institute (ANSI), the International Standards Organization (ISO), National Institute of Standards and Technology (NIST) Internal/Interagency Reports (NISTIR), North American Electric Reliability Corporation (NERC), CIGRE (International Council on Large Electric Systems) Reports, Federal Information Processing Standard (FIPS), Department of Homeland Security (DHS) Industrial Control Systems Cyber Emergency Response Team (ICS-CERT), and the Information Security Forum (ISF).

 Data In Flight Sub-Workgroup Meeting